-With 100% call coverage and tailored coaching, EmployBridge lands more American workers jobs.
+With conversation intelligence and AI-powered coaching, EmployBridge lands more American workers jobs.

 EmployBridge’s mission is to deliver a stronger workforce in areas like manufacturing, logistics, transportation, and more.
 Placing 400,000 associates annually to 12,000+ companies, EmployBridge’s success hinges on the quality of conversations its coordinators have with candidates and their ability to remain productive.
 So gaining insight into their 4 million yearly voice calls, and providing higher-quality feedback and tailored coaching programs is mission-critical.

 EmployBridge set out to solve three distinct challenges in building their agent-driven quality program.
 In doing so, their program fosters better coordinators, while also providing a deeper understanding of strengths and shortcomings across the organization.